Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Proposed Methodology

 \subsection{Crop Yield Prediction}

 The predictive capabilities of climate indexes on crop yields are evaluated using both traditional statistical models and modern machine learning algorithms.
 In the literature, regression models \citep{r47, r48, r49} and machine learning techniques \citep{r50, r51, r52, r57, r58, r59} are widely used for crop yield prediction, largely due to their ease of implementation, interpretability, and computational efficiency.
-In this study, the GLM and GAM, which are favored for their flexibility in handling distributional assumptions (detailed in Appendix \ref{a1}), are used.
-To complement these approaches and highlight the advantages of machine learning methods over traditional statistical models, two widely used gradient boosting algorithms, XGB and LGBM (detailed in Appendix \ref{a2}), are also incorporated.
+In this study, the GLM \citep{r9} and GAM \citep{r10, r11}, which are favored for their flexibility in handling distributional assumptions, are used.
+To complement these approaches and highlight the advantages of machine learning methods over traditional statistical models, two widely used gradient boosting algorithms, XGB \citep{r45} and LGBM \citep{r46}, are also incorporated.

 Crop yields are influenced not only by weather conditions during the harvest period but also by extreme weather events occurring throughout the entire growing cycle, from planting to harvest.
 Adverse conditions such as temperature extremes and precipitation anomalies can have significant cumulative effects on crop development and productivity.
-To capture the full spectrum of potential impacts, the meteorological seasonal values of each index covering the entire year are included in the data sets.
-Additionally, the timing of harvest for each crop is carefully considered to ensure that the data sets encompass the complete year leading up to harvest, thereby reflecting all relevant weather impacts.
-The analyses fit a total of 22 models, each incorporating explanatory variables representing various weather measurements and their combinations.
-A detailed breakdown of each model and the associated data sets is presented in Table \ref{tab2}.
-Comprehensive information on the data sets, along with the crop yields fitted by each model, is provided in full in Section \ref{sec4}.
+To capture the full spectrum of potential impacts, the meteorological seasonal values of each index covering the entire year are included in the analysis.
+Additionally, the timing of harvest for each crop is carefully considered to ensure that the analysis encompasses the complete year leading up to harvest, thereby reflecting all relevant weather impacts.
+The analyses fit a total of 22 models, each incorporating explanatory variables representing different weather conditions and their combinations, as summarized in Table \ref{tab2} and further explained below.
+Additionally, a detailed representation of the structure of the explanatory variables included in each model is provided in Appendix \ref{tab22}.
+Comprehensive information on the data sets, along with the crop yields fitted by each model, is presented in Section \ref{sec4}.

-Despite differences in their calculation methods, the WBIs and ACI components can be systematically grouped based on the weather conditions they represent.
-Specifically, CDD (Eq. \ref{eq2}) and T90 (Eq. \ref{eq5}) both capture warm weather extremes, whereas HDD (Eq. \ref{eq3}) and T10 (Eq. \ref{eq6}) measure cold weather conditions.
-Similarly, PRE (Eq. \ref{eq4}) and P (Eq. \ref{eq7}) reflect the severity of precipitation.
-This classification provides a clear, logical, and consistent framework for comparing the indexes, ensuring a robust basis for evaluating their predictive power with respect to crop yields.